Azure-Samples/virtual-network-integration-recipes/src/az-aml-managed-vnet/README.md

-# Azure Machine Learning in a managed virtual network
+# Azure Machine Learning Workspace in a managed virtual network

 <!-- Replace "Recipe Template" title with name of the recipe. -->